roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 By implementing MFA across these three platforms, I have added a significant measure of security to my client's data, applications, and platforms.
 As cyber threats continue to evolve, it's essential to stay ahead of potential vulnerabilities.
 MFA is a crucial component of a comprehensive security strategy, and its successful implementation demonstrates a commitment to protecting sensitive information.

-## Final Note

-As a final note, I used ChatGPT to assist with drafting this blog post, helping to organize and articulate the details of the work I’ve completed.
-However, I want to emphasize that the solutions, integrations, and custom implementations described here are entirely my own.
-The research, development, and execution were based on my expertise and tailored to meet my client’s specific needs.
-ChatGPT served as a tool to enhance the clarity and presentation of this content, but the technical work and solutions are my own.

 ## References

 - [Microsoft Sql Server Reporting Services - Custom Security for 2016](https://github.com/microsoft/Reporting-Services/tree/master/CustomSecuritySample2016)